 Basic Map (or simply the basic Map (or simply Map) is a true map of your world and doesn’t have the tracking of your location.
 It is probably better to be displayed on a wall to decorate.

 In both instances, the map you design will not immediately display each mountain, river, and desert.
-In fact, it functions similar to the way RPGs cover-up unexplored territory and slowly peel back the veil of mystery when you set out.
+In fact, it functions similarly to the way RPGs cover up unexplored territory and slowly peel back the veil of mystery when you set out.
 In the end, your explorations will open up the whole world.

 The map will begin to reveal your world as soon as it’s open — ground zero.
 This location will remain in the middle of your map, whether it’s your spawn spot bed, bed, or crafting table.

 The Map Basic Map as well as Locator Map, as well as the Basic Map Locator Map, requires specific tools and components.
 We’ll list them below as well as screenshots, for those who are new to Minecraft.

 Step 1: Make or craft crafting tables (below to the left) and an oven (right) Simply can’t make anything without these two tools.

 Step 2.
 Acquire four blocks of iron ore and one heap filled with Redstone dust.